FirstSounds.ORG

 Frequently Asked Questions

-Licensing and Use Of Sounds and Images
+Licensing and Use of Sounds

 Q. Can I post your phonautographic sounds on my website, include them in my news story, sample them, work them into a piece of electronic music, turn them into a ringtone, etc.?

 A. Yes.
-First Sounds has made all these sounds available under a Creative Commons attribution (by) license.
+First Sounds makes all these sounds available under a Creative Commons attribution (by) license.
 This means you can freely copy, distribute, transmit, and adapt them for commercial or noncommercial purposes as long as you credit FirstSounds.org.
-We also ask that you provide FirstSounds.org with a copy of any derivative work based on these sounds so that we can keep track of what people are doing with them.
+We do ask that you provide the First Sounds collaborative with a copy of any derivative work so that we can keep track of what people are doing with them.

 Audio Restorations